1757 - French invasion of Hanover – French advance in Westphalia

 By June 6

 - D'Estrées had moved his army to Lembs (unidentified location) where it was encamped in several corps which arrived successively.
-The heavy and continual rain which lasted for several days had broken most of the communications and bridges who had been built for the various columns of the army.
+The continual heavy rain of the last several days had broken most of the communications and bridges that had been built for the various columns of the army.
 These obstacles, along with the nature of the country, rendered the march very difficult.

-- The Reserve, consisting of 8 grenadier battalions and of one dragoon regiment, remained at Telgte.
+- The Reserve, consisting of 8 grenadier bns and of 1 dragoon rgt, remained at Telgte.

 - The corps under the Chevalier de Muy arrived at Herzebrock and encamped there.

-- Zastrow's Corps made its junction with the main army who was still encamped at Brackwede.
+- Zastrow's Corps made its junction with the main army, which was still encamped at Brackwede.

 Since the junction of Zastrow's and Cumberland's corps, d'Estrées had sent forward several important detachments to observe them and to reconnoitre their positions.